benzap/the-stoics-library/resources/books/seneca_essays_vol_1/firmness.md

-the watchword, Gaius would give him sometimes "Venus," sometimes "Priapus," seeking to taunt the man of arms, in one way or another, with wantonness. {effeminacy+} He himself, all the while, was in shining apparel, shod with sandals,\a and decked with gold.
+the watchword, Gaius would give him sometimes "Venus," sometimes "Priapus," seeking to taunt the man of arms, in one way or another, with wantonness. {effeminacy+} He himself, all the while, was in shining apparel, shod with sandals, and decked with gold.
 And so Chaerea was driven to use the sword in order to avoid having to ask for the watchword any more!
 Among the conspirators he was the first to lift his hand; it was he who with one blow severed the emperor's